 - yogurt (from cow’s milk or soy milk, Greek yogurt is especially high in protein.
 Just watch out for “kid’s yogurts” and flavored yogurts that can have a ton of sugar.
 Add your own sugar or blend yogurt with fruit at home for a healthier option.)

-- cottage cheese (blended smooth if they are picky about texture)
+- cottage cheese (blend it smooth (recipe here: whipped cottage cheese) if they are picky about texture)

-- paneer (Indian cottage cheese that is firm, similar to tofu but much tastier!)
+- paneer (Indian cottage cheese that is firm, similar to tofu but much tastier!
+You can fry it in a skillet, with or without seasoning.)

-- nuts (these are a choking hazard, so only for older kids, or blend them into a smoothie)
+- nuts (these are a choking hazard and potentially an allergy hazard, so only for older kids, or blend them into a smoothie.
+Also, read about food allergies in babies.)

 - nut butters (a thin layer, since these are also a choking hazard, or blend them into a smoothie)